91³Ô¹ÏÍø

 EC4, Millennium Bridge, Under the bridge

 Over to the right of our picture you can just see the lift to help people who can't manage the steps.
-As we pushed our bike in we noticed that it is labeled an "inclinator"- it's not a lift at all.
+As we pushed our bike in we noticed that it is labelled an "inclinator"- it's not a lift at all.
 The doors closed and a disembodied voice said "Please hold the hand-rail."
 Oh-ooo, we nervously grabbed it with both hands.
 The inclinator rose, moving almost imperceptibly, and safely deposited us at the top.

 Comments are provided by Facebook, please ensure you are signed in to see them